 Chefs and BBQ masters are two separate crafts just like bread bakers and pastry chefs are completely different worlds.
 I was raised in the “chef-world” so my rib recipe is going to be a little bit different from the classic BBQ style that is smoked completely on the grill.

-Most BBQ purists will say that ribs must be cooked start to finish on the BBQ.
-Personally, I like braised ribs which are cooked in a a flavourful liquid and finished on the grill.
+Personally, I like braised ribs which are cooked in a flavourful liquid and finished on the grill.
 I love the juiciness of the meat that was brined and cooked in a salty liquid, full of aromatic flavours and finished over charcoal that you just don’t get from smoked meat.

 Can I Braise the Ribs in Advance?

-The good news is that these ribs can be made ahead of time and once cooked and cooled, will only need 10-15 minutes over the charcoal.
 After braising the ribs, let them cool in the liquid.
 Strain and wrap the ribs in plastic wrap.
-They are good up to 5 days in the refrigerator.
-They also freeze well for up to 3 months.
+They are good for up to 5 days in the refrigerator.

 Gas or Charcoal?